×

 Paul is emphasizing that Abraham is the father of all who believe, whether circumcised or uncircumcised.

-To make perfectly clear that Paul is by no means setting aside the importance of the Jews, Paul now states that Abraham is also the father of those who are circumcised who walk in faith.
-This again hearkens back to the theme verse of Romans 1:16-17, that the righteous or just man is one who walks by faith.
-Paul overtly made this point previously in Romans 3:1-3, stating that Jews had a great advantage with God, chiefly because God gave them the Scriptures.
-It is these Scriptures that give us God’s word upon which we can believe, and walk in that belief.
+This again hearkens back to the theme verse of Romans 1:16–17, that the righteous or just man is one who walks by faith (rather than in pride).
+Paul overtly made this point previously in Romans 3:1–3, stating that Jews had a great advantage, chiefly because God gave them the Scriptures.
+It is these Scriptures that give us God’s word upon which we can believe and walk in that belief.
+God’s word shows us how to choose life, and avoid death (Deuteronomy 30:19).

 Biblical Text